What to bring

 - Special prescriptions

-- You doctor may have recommendations for preventative medicines to help you on your trip (i.e. anti-malaria, anti-diarrheal)
+- Your doctor may have recommendations for preventative medicines to help you on your trip (e.g. anti-diarrheal)

 - Other important items: